 Directions for Google Maps available here.

-Regardless of where we decide to park the car, we continue on the dirt road (which is also the CAI path 16) until we reach the Rifugio De Marie.
-From the hut we will leave path 16 and take the CAI path 77 to the right with obvious signs indicating the directions.
+Regardless of where we decide to park the car, we continue on the dirt road (which is also the CAI path 16) until we reach the De Marie Hut.
+From hut we will leave path 16 and take the CAI path 77 to the right with obvious signs indicating the directions.
 The path climbs steeply into the woods and after about 30 minutes we find ourselves on the first sections aided: a fairly supported slab is aided with a loose chain.
-We continue following the white-red signs climbing steep and slippery sections with some rocks.
-We continue along the path going up some boulders with the help of brackets and we walk towards the path that now comes out of the wood.
+We continue following the white-red signs climbing steep and slippery path with well-grabbed rocks.
+We continue along the path going up some boulders with the help of brackets and we walk towards the path that now leadsa us out of the wood.
 Continuing among boulders we reach a second stretch aided with chain.
-This leaning wall is about 30-40 meters long and is not trivial to go back to, due to the lack of grips and the loose chain in different sections.
-We continue the ascent path arriving near a shelter.
-From this point we will travel along a path exposed to stretches half-coast that between easy but aerial passages leads us to the start of the Ferrata to Pizzo Badile Camuno (2h 30 'from the parking lot).
+This leaning wall is about 30-40 meters and not easy to climb, due to the lack of grips and the loose chain in different sections.
+We continue the path arriving near a shelter.
+From this point we follow a exposed path sometimes aided on a slope that between easy but aerial passages leads us to the start of the Ferrata to Pizzo Badile Camuno (2h 30 'from the parking lot).

-The Ferrata al Pizzo Badile Camuno begins by climbing a fairly leaning wall where it is possible to proceed climbing in almost all the sections.
-The climb is pleasant, a logical ascent follows and the cable serves in many parts as a handrail and balance during the progression.
+The Ferrata to Pizzo Badile Camuno begins by climbing a rather leaning wall where it is possible to proceed climbing in almost all the sections.
+The climb is pleasant, a logical ascent and the wire the cable serves in many parts as a handrail and balance during the progression.
 After a first stretch of linear climb we bend slightly to the right into a comfortable and panoramic ascending ledge.
 From this pulpit the cable starts to climb more vertically first to the right then to the left.
 The rock is very stable in this part and continues mainly diagonally.
 We continue for a few minutes and arrive at another terrace where you can enjoy the view behind us.
-From this stretch the slope increases and we go up a couple of leaning but more hanging walls and then a vertical wall that goes up an unmarked groove.
+From this stretch the slope increases and we go up a couple of leaning walls but more hanging walls and and then a vertical wall that goes up an unmarked groove.
 We turn to the right and find ourselves on the ridge of some rocks beyond which the equipment ends.
-We are now on the wide ridge that we follow towards the Madonnina just below the summit (2435 m) where the ferrata ends (30 'from the start - 3h 30' total).
+We are now on the wide ridge that we we walk towards the Madonnina just below the summit (2435 m) where the ferrata ends (30 'from the start - 3h 30' total).

 The descent and the return path are the same as the first leg.
 A lot of attention must be paid to the descent of the via ferrata and also to the rocky stretches along the first leg.
 Long itinerary with a demanding descent that must be taken into account for the energies (2h 45 'from the summit - 6h 30' total).